MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 BuildFinished
 {% endhighlight %}

-Doesn't this looks like a stack to you?
+Doesn't this looks like a hierarchy to you?

 {% highlight text %}
 Build